chevereto/v4-docker/docs/REFERENCE.md

 This provisioning is intended to be used in systems where once the container gets created, it is then either stopped or started (not removed).

-## Projects
+## Project targets

-At `./projects` folder there are the docker compose files which are used to orchestrate the spawining of the application containers.
+At `./projects` folder there are the docker compose files which are used to orchestrate spawning of the system containers.

 👉 Do not use the `.yml` files directly!
 Refer to [MAKE](MAKE.md) to issue commands.

 ### prod.yml

-💡 Use `prod` project when needing to spawn a producion-like(*) provisioning.
+💡 Use `prod` target when needing to spawn a production-like(*) provisioning.

-The projet at [prod.yml](../projects/prod.yml) describes a system that will bootstrap a Chevereto instance.
+The target at [prod.yml](../projects/prod.yml) describes a system that will bootstrap a Chevereto instance.
 It should be used to try the software as to see how it works and/or to debug an alleged error in the application.

 (*) Production-like: We recommend checking [container-builder](https://github.com/chevereto/container-builder) for production provisioning.

 ### demo.yml

-💡 Use `demo` project when needing to try the software with dummy content.
+💡 Use `demo` target when needing to try the software with dummy content.

-The projet at [demo.yml](../projects/demo.yml) describes the same system  with demo content loaded from [demo-importing](https://github.com/chevereto/demo-importing).
+The target at [demo.yml](../projects/demo.yml) describes the same system  with demo content loaded from [demo-importing](https://github.com/chevereto/demo-importing).
 It should be used to try the software as to see how it works and/or to debug an alleged error in the application.

 ### dev.yml

-💡 Use `dev` project when needing to work on Chevereto source code.
+💡 Use `dev` target when needing to work on Chevereto source code.

-The project at [dev.yml](../projects/dev.yml) describes a system that will sync the application source code from a local filesystem path.
+The target at [dev.yml](../projects/dev.yml) describes a system that will sync the application source code from a local filesystem path.
 It should be used when the Chevereto source code exists as a project folder in your system.

 ## Ports